tbidne/kairos/README.md

                            Like --format-in, but used for the output.
 If this is not present we default to rfc822 i.e. RFC822.

-  -s,--src-tz TZ_DB        Timezone in which to read the string.
+  -s,--src-tz TZ           Timezone in which to read the string.
 Must be a tz
-                           database label like America/New_York.
+                           database label or offset e.g. 'America/New_York',
+                           '+1300'.
 If none is given then we use the local system timezone.
 This option requires TIME_STR.

   TIME_STR                 Time string to parse.
 If none is given then we parse
                            the local system time.
 To format the output, use